 Check the "No" box if you did not materially participate.
-If you checked "No" and you have a loss from this business, see Limit on Losses on page F-2.
+If you checked "No" and you have a loss from this business, see Limit on Losses below.
 If you have a profit from this business activity but have current year losses from other passive activities or prior year unallowed passive activity losses, see the instructions for Form 8582.